Metallicity Gradients in Modern Cosmological Simulations I: Tension Between Smooth Stellar Feedback Models and Observations: Results

 The bottom panel of Figure~\ref{fig:summary_fig} shows the scatter of each distribution (taken as the difference between the $84^{\rm th}$ and $16^{\rm th}$ percentiles of the distributions).
 EAGLE, Illustris, and SIMBA share the most similar trends in the scatter about their distributions.
 In EAGLE, the scatter increases roughly linearly with increasing redshift.
 The scatter at $z=0$ is $0.08~{\rm dex/kpc}$ and increases to $>0.3~{\rm dex/kpc}$ at $z=7$.
 So, too, does the scatter in Illustris increase roughly linearly with increasing redshift starting quite small at $\sim0.03~{\rm dex/kpc}$ to $\sim0.25~{\rm dex/kpc}$ at $z=8$.
 Finally, SIMBA follows the pattern with a roughly linearly increasing scatter with increasing redshift.
 The $16^{\rm th}$ percentile of the distribution in particular changes more significantly than the $84^{\rm th}$ percentile, suggesting there are more steep negative gradients at higher redshift than lower in EAGLE, Illustris, and SIMBA.
 TNG breaks the pattern by increasing linearly with increasing redshift to around $z\sim4$ (around $0.25~{\rm dex/kpc}$), plateauing to $z=5$, and then decreasing back to $z=8$ (to a small $0.08~{\rm dex/kpc}$).
 This behavior is qualitatively very similar to that of the overall gradients in TNG, which become steeper back to $z=4$, plateau to $z=5$, and then become flatter back to $z=8$.
 It is likely that this behavior, both in the scatter and the medians, is a result of the mass distribution of the sample changing with increasing redshift, as we will discuss in more detail in the next section.

 It should be remarked that, for the most part, the qualitative behavior of the simulation models is really quite similar, despite the quantitative differences.
 The level of qualitative agreement is, perhaps, expected based on previous results \citep[see, e.g.,][]{Gibson_2013}.
-Each of the models of this work employs an ISM treatment that gives rise to smooth stellar feedback (see Section~\ref{subsec:simulations}) which allows for (i) the enhancement of nuclear metallicity through inside-out growth and (ii) the persistence of the radially decreasing metallicity profiles through cosmic time.
+Each of the models of this work employs an ISM treatment that gives rise to smooth stellar feedback (see Section~\ref{subsec:simulations}) which allows for the persistence of the radially decreasing metallicity profiles through cosmic time.